kourzeneva/INIT_CALCULATOR_YEAR/README.md

      - when estimating annual amplitude from the graphs, remember to "filter out" duirnal cycle.
 Consider mean day temperatures, not max day temperatures during summer and min night temperatures during winter.
      - amplitude here means ((maximum in summer) - (minimum in winter))/2.
 Mean yearly temperature can be estimated as ((maximum in summer) + (minimum in winter))/2

-     Example in the code is given to the Cabauw site observations, very approximately.
+     Example in the code is given for the Cabauw site observations, very approximately.

 5. Run the `Init_Calculator_Year` script.
 From From `INIT_CALCULATOR_YEAR`: